Irhamshah/saas-website/README.md

-# 🛠️ TinyTools - Micro-Services Platform
+# 🛠️ LiteTools - Micro-Services Platform

 A modern, full-stack SaaS platform offering 28+ free productivity tools for developers and professionals.
 Built with React, Node.js, Express, and MongoDB with Stripe integration for premium subscriptions.